How much do you need to spend to use AI in radiology?

 Between software, hardware and infrastructure, expenses can add up quickly.
 And without a reimbursement scheme, it takes more than just money to advance the field.
 One last price to pay could well be AI’s impact on the environment, as training a single algorithm emits a significant amount of CO2, a recent study showed.
+This article talks about the cost one needs to pay to use AI in radiology.

 Current business models